 A few months ago, I was feeling rundown, exhausted and unmotivated.
 Although I had a number of projects to complete and knew exactly what I needed to do, I just didn’t want to do it.

-I noticed myself looking for other things to do that were totally unimportant, in order to feel like I was doing something.
+I noticed myself looking for other things to do that were unimportant, to feel like I was doing something.
 Have you ever experienced a situation like that?
-You know what you need to do but you just don’t want to do it or couldn’t be bothered doing it!
+You know what you need to do, but you just don’t want to do it or couldn’t be bothered doing it!

 While it may not be necessary to apply all of them, applying one or two of them will make a positive difference and help us get back our motivation.